dotnet/BenchmarkDotNet/docs/articles/samples/IntroNativeMemory.md

 ## Sample: IntroNativeMemory

-The `NativeMemoryDiagnoser` diagnoser uses `EtwProfiler` to profile the code using ETW and adds the extra columns `Allocated native memory` and `Native memory leak` to the benchmark results table.
+The `NativeMemoryProfiler` uses `EtwProfiler` to profile the code using ETW and adds the extra columns `Allocated native memory` and `Native memory leak` to the benchmark results table.

 ### Source code